DVA rehabilitation

 - conduct your rehabilitation assessment

-- find activities to help you reach your goals
+- identify and suggest activities to help you reach your goals

 - consider your medical status and any barriers you may have

-A delegate will be one of our rehabilitation staff members.
-They will provide the financial approval for the services and activities in your plan.
+A delegate will be one of our DVA rehabilitation services staff members.
 The delegate will:

 - answer your questions about your rights and obligations

-- check that your plan complies with our rehabilitation policies
+- review your plan to ensure that it complies with legislation and DVA's rehabilitation policies

 - consider and approve changes